-Shutdown Question: Who's Out Of Touch With The American People?
+Both Parties Claim Public Support In Shutdown Struggle.
+Who's Out Of Touch?

 And, of course, both sides have the polls to prove it.

 Take, for example, the issue of DACA, which is the proximate cause for the current shutdown.
-Congress has not resolved the future of President Obama's program known as Deferred Action for Childhood Arrivals.
+Congress has not resolved the future of former President Barack Obama's program known as Deferred Action for Childhood Arrivals.
 The people in question, many now adults, came to the U.S. as children.

 Democrats call them "American dreamers," Republicans call them "illegal immigrants."
 Democrats say they should be allowed legal status.
-Republicans say no, they are illegal and need to go – or their status should be part of a larger immigration overhaul that limits and controls future immigration.
+Republicans say no, they are here illegally and need to go — or their status should be part of a larger immigration overhaul that limits and controls future immigration.

 Both sides say they have the American people with them as they struggle to end the government shutdown, and both are right — in a way.